 - As more teeth erupt, clean teeth with a soft toothbrush, using only water for the first few months.

-- Help to prevent baby bottle tooth decay by always taking a bottle out of your baby's mouth as soon as he or she is finished.
+- Help to prevent baby bottle tooth decay by always taking a bottle out of your baby's mouth as soon as your baby is finished.

 - Clean your baby's teeth after feeding, especially at night.